selvachandrasekaranselvaraj/GNN_prediction/README.md

 ## License

-[Specify the license under which this project is released]

----
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.